5 Free Cognitive Assessments for Occupational Therapists

 This test is an important one to use as ICU delirium often results in increased risks of: mortality, length of stay, healthcare costs, time on ventilator and re-intubation, long-term cognitive impairment, and discharge to long-term care facility.

-The Short-Blessed Test is a quick screen designed to help detect early cognitive changes associated with Alzheimer’s disease or other dementias for OTs working with older adults.
+The Short-Blessed Test (with instructions in link) is a quick screen designed to help detect early cognitive changes associated with Alzheimer’s disease or other dementias for OTs working with older adults.
 The scores range from normal cognition, questionable impairment, or impairment consistent with dementia.

 The Kettle Test is a functional cognitive screening test that involves the client preparing two cups of a hot beverage; one for the individual being assessment and one for the examiner.
 The examiner asks the client to prepare a hot drink that differs in two ingredients from the one he/she chose for the examiner.